groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Drawing (.vsdx) represents Microsoft Visio file format introduced from Microsoft Office 2013 onwards.
-It was developed to replace the binary file format, .VSD, which is supported by earlier versions of Microsoft Visio.
+Represents a Visio Drawing File (.vsdx), which represents the Microsoft Visio file format introduced from Microsoft Office 2013 onwards.
+It replaced the binary file format (.VSD) supported by earlier versions of Microsoft Visio.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vsdx